 Is participation in mediation voluntary?

 Mediation is voluntary and may be terminated at any time by either party.
-In the event that mediation is terminated, the aggrieved person may continue to pursue an informal or formal resolution of the matter through the Agency's Discrimination Complaint Process.
+In the event that mediation is terminated, the aggrieved person may continue to pursue an informal or formal resolution of the matter through the Agency's EEO Complaint Process.